 Looking for a job in the wine trade?
 You are in the right place.
 Whether you are a winemaker, sommelier, or bartender: you can find the perfect job right here!
 We bring in our daily feed for all restaurant and wine trade positions from a dozen sources.
 Find all available wine jobs in Philadelphia today!
 Educate yourself!
 Prior to applying for a job in the wine trade, you should consider professional wine certification.
 For a full list of suggested programs, including sommelier certification, we strongly suggest you check out the National Wine School’s wine certification infographic.
 It shows the breakdown of all major wine certification programs, and how they relate to each other (full disclosure: the Wine School of Philadelphia is a NWS member).
 For a full breakdown of NWS programs available in Philadelphia, please check out our NWS Wine Course Page.

-The Associate is responsible for surprising and delighting Vino Volo customers through sophisticated customer
+Job Summary: The Associate is responsible for surprising and delighting Vino Volo customers through sophisticated customer

 service and wine expertise at the tasting bar and in the tasting lounge.

 About the Company:

 Vino Volo is an innovative, high-end retail and wine bar concept backed by leaders in the wine, retail, and hospitality

 industries.
 Vino Volo’s award-winning experience has been featured in USA Today, The Wall Street Journal, The

 New York Times, and dozens of other publications.
 With over 35 stores open in locations post-security in airports and